LayerManager/layman/doc/rest.md

 ### URL
 `/rest/<workspace_name>/layers/<layername>/style`
 ### GET Layer Style
 Get default style of the layer in XML format.
-Request is redirected to GeoServer [/rest/workspaces/{workspace}/styles/{style}](https://docs.geoserver.org/latest/en/api/#1.0.0/styles.yaml).
+Request is redirected to GeoServer [/rest/workspaces/{workspace}/styles/{style}](https://docs.geoserver.org/latest/en/api/#1.0.0/styles.yaml) for layers with SLD style.
+For layers with QML style, response is created in Layman.
 Anybody can call GET, nobody can call any other method.

 #### Request
 No action parameters.